TULiberalArts/Public-Policy/pages/mpp-degree.md

 description: >-
   Earn a Master of Public Policy just steps from Philadelphia's City Hall.
 Our instructors are well-connected experts in politics and policy.
-keywords: 'Public Policy Program, Master in Public Policy, Public Policy Major, Public Policy School'
+keywords: ' Master in Public Policy, Public Policy Major, Public Policy School'
 # custom variables
 sidebar: true
 sidebar-content: |